 Over time PVC and other plumbing components like ball-valves, bulk head fittings, unions, and more will wear down.
 We carry and use schedule 80 ball valves as well as schedule 80 PVC when plumbing our systems.
 When installing a pump vault, adding well-pumps, irrigation pumps, and other commercial pond pumps, we always suggest adding the highest quality pond and lake plumbing parts.

 We’re capable of installing custom Pond UV-lights capable of what we call “slow-flow” a system we’ve built specifically tailored to making sure your water is exposed to 90%+ UV-light time.
 We are also able to set up wireless / phone-activated water features and landscape lights for your property.
 Adding a skimmer to the surface of your water feature will help remove any excess debris like leaves, insects, and another floating particulate.

 From installation of commercial-grade pump vaults to repairs and complete replacements of the lake and pond equipment used within these pump vaults.
 Handling large pumps, pond filters, and many more parts of maintaining lakes and other large bodies of water is what we do as part of our normal contractual requirements with each property we work with.

 Understanding the amount of “head” (distance from your water feature to your equipment) your pond pumps will be up against is a vital element in proper aeration and overall water movement within your lake or pond.

-We suggest hiring a company who is not only insured, but a company who has operated such pond & lake equipment for over 40+ years within Southern California.
+We suggest hiring a company that is not only insured but a company that has operated such pond & lake equipment services for over 40+ years within Southern California.